emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 Let us do a little  bit of reading [here](http://paquier.xyz/postgresql-2/postgres-10-libpq-read-write/) and [there](http://paquier.xyz/postgresql-2/postgres-10-multi-host-connstr/).
 This will allow us to get a pretty good idea on how to proceed.
 Essentially:

-* We need to indicate wether we need to connect on a primary (RW) or on a any cluster standby or primary (RO).
+* We need to mention wether we need to connect on a primary (RW) or on a any cluster standby or primary (RO).
 Here of course, for writes failover we need to set up a connection string pointing to a primary server.

 * But that's not all.
 We need to specify a list with all the nodes of our configuration with the ports (all the more if they are different from one another).